 Padel39 is built around the love of padel, wellness, and social interactions.

-STAY INFORMEDYou can meet others for Padel on-court, work out in the fitness center, or relax with a sauna or ice bath.
-Then, it’s time to hang out with like-minded friends on the deck for drinks and snacks.
+BOOK A COURTYou can meet others for Padel on-court, work out outdoors with our fitness equipment, or relax with a sauna or cold plunge.
+Then, it’s time to hang out with like-minded friends on the terrace for drinks and snacks.

 Padel39 is not only a fitness club to help you improve your health.
 We are reigniting Padel's legacy in a modern yet authentic wellness facility that delights members and guests so they can leave recharged and ready for the next day.

 We are beyond excited to launch our first location near The Domain and Q2 Stadium.
-The courts opened september 23, 2024, and we are working to fully open the Club in early October.
+We are fully open and ready to welcome you.

 We go ‘Beyond’ because Padel is more than a dynamic, fun racquet sport for all, just like Padel39 is more than a luxury athletic club experience.